-How does it work?
+How does it Programmatic Marketing work?

-When anyone clicks on a web page that has advertising space on that is configured for programmatic advertising, the publisher of the page puts up an ad impression for auction in an ad marketplace.
+When anyone clicks on a web page that has advertising space that is configured for programmatic advertising, the publisher of the page puts up an ad impression for auction in an ad marketplace.
 The ad marketplace then runs an auction among advertisers interested in displaying an ad to that specific customer that just click on the page.
 There may be many advertisers competing in this auction, and whichever one ultimately is willing to bid the most wins the auction and then their ad is displayed to the customer when the page loads.

-What are the advantages?
+What are the advantages of Programmatic Marketing?

-Programmatic marketing opens up a series of opportunities, which would not be possible if ad placement was done manually as it has been done in the past.
+Programmatic marketing opens up a series of opportunities, which would not be possible if ad placement was done manually, as it has been done in the past.
 It allows advertisers to procure digital media without having to pre-negotiate a price, so they pay only for the relevant impression that they actually receive.
 They can also sign up for a minimum number of impressions or a minimum budget, which makes digital advertising more flexible, and they can buy digital media across publishers, which reduced administration costs.

 But the opportunities are much greater than just making ad buying easier and more flexible.
-Because programmatic marketing means bids are arranged for each individual accessing the site people can be targeted to a far greater extent that before.
+Because programmatic marketing means bids are arranged for each individual accessing the site people can be targeted to a far greater extent than before.

 Using customer data, Programmatic technology can identify what resonates with each individual and target him or her on the sites on the sites they are most likely to engage with and at the time they are most likely to engage.